Browns beware: Drafting twice in the top five has not led to success

 Selected: With the first and second picks, the Colts took defensive lineman Steve Emtman and linebacker Quentin Coryatt.

 This draft exemplifies how sometimes things just don't work out.
 The Colts were widely praised for these two selections, but neither had great careers.
-The draft marked the first time a team had the first two overall picks since 1958.
+This draft marked the first time a team had the first two overall picks since 1958.

 The Colts earned the first pick by going 1-15 in 1991.
 They got the second pick in a 1990 trade with Tampa Bay, which saw quarterback Chris Chandler go to the Bucs and the Bucs' first-round pick in 1992 go to Indianapolis.